 Generally speaking, if you need to make changes to this information, you’ll need to file an amendment.

 Montana corporations need to file the Articles of Amendment to make changes to their founding documents.
-But before you dive into your paperwork, it’s helpful to gather the information you’ll need to make your desired changes.
+But before you start your paperwork, it’s helpful to gather the information you’ll need to make your desired changes.

 Currently, state law requires your Articles of Amendment to include the following: